moubi/blog/content/blog/hoc-vs-hook/index.md

   <img alt="Form with render props" src="render-props.png">
 </div>

-This [twitter discussion](https://twitter.com/moubi/status/1271429303574556672) started with the same question recently.
-I wanted to know if people have strong opinion about hooks and render props.
+I started a [twitter discussion](https://twitter.com/moubi/status/1271429303574556672) with the same question recently, trying to understand if people have strong opinion about hooks and render props.
+Opposing the two is not a fantasy, but comes from a practical concern.

-**Render prop component**:
+**When it comes to state management _render prop component_**:
- - is often **more flexible and efficient** than pure hooks solution when it comes to state management.
+ - is often **more flexible and less error-prone** than pure hooks solution.
  - is still suitable for **the common** case.

-The truth is, hooks and render props shake hands and play well together.
+In reality, hooks and render props shake hands and play well together.
 But if you must decide between either of the two, though, let's put that decision on stress.

 Read on...